095056/Luis/Mirrors.md

 ## Mirrors by [Grimler](https://github.com/grimler91)

-Updated once per hour.
+Updated hourly.
 Only for installations running Android 7.0 and higher.

 |Repository|sources.list entry                                               |
 |:---------|:----------------------------------------------------------------|